|

 The remarkable thing about many specialized cells is that not only can they

-maintain their own particular phenotype for long periods, they can also transmit
+maintain their phenotype for long periods, they can also transmit

 it to daughter cells.
 When liver cells divide their daughters are liver calls,